-I have a PhD in the History of Behavioral Science where I studied the psychology of decision making in business and other contexts.
+I have a Ph.D. in the History of Behavioral Science where I studied the psychology of decision making in business and other contexts.
 I was a professor for 7 years at Ohio State University.
-I started to go outside of academia to train business leader on how to make wise decision.
+I started to go outside of academia to train business leaders on how to make wise decisions.
 In 2018 I left academia to be a full-time science communicator.

 What drove you toward this field of work?

 I am passionate about the process of decision making.
-In my childhood, I could see my parents make bad decision, and the conflict and suffering it created.
-I have seen the booming of online company promising people that they will make money fast while these company will quickly go bankrupt, bringing their customers with them.
+In my childhood, I could see my parents make bad decisions, and the conflict and suffering it created.
+I have seen the booming of online companies promising people that they will make money fast while these companies will quickly go bankrupt, bringing their customers with them.
 I was very frustrated to see all this suffering caused by bad decision making.

 What your clients are looking for when they reach for your expertise?